deviato/DroidPPPwn/README.md

 - All previous bugs fixed

 ## Changelog
+### 1.4.2
+- Updated all stage2.bin files to version 1.05 for GoldHEN 2.4b18.5 support which enables the remaining PS4 7.xx, 8.xx and 9.xx firmwares.
 ### 1.4.1
 - Recompiled all binaries to the latest pppwn_cpp version 1.1.0.
 - Added an option to select the new "old-ipv6" (-old) parameter from pppwn_cpp (used only when the exploit fails).